-^{}Retained bonds are included in the issuance figures at the original issuance date of the bond.
+Retained bonds are included in the issuance figures at the original issuance date of the bond.
+Source: Bloomberg, Retail Charity Bonds plc, Rathbones

-Bull's eye tiers over time
+Access endowment fund - total impact approach Bull's eye tiers over time

 Over time, Access's ambition is to focus as much as possible of the capital in the endowment to being invested in the centre (Tier 1) of the bull's eye framework.
 Given the various constraints on the portfolio (principally how long investments can be made for) Access's aim is that this could be 40%.